logo logo

 “Our military members swear an oath to support and defend the constitution for all of us.
 We fight for them, to ensure they have experienced and zealous advocates in court, and with all levels of command, to make sure they are protected by the very constitution and rights they fight for.” – Attorney Richard V. Stevens

 The civilian justice system is run by career prosecutors.
 The military discipline and military justice systems are tools of military commanders to maintain good order and discipline and force readiness.
-The legal office (JAG, prosecutors) advise commanders, but do not make the decisions.
+For lower level military adverse actions, the legal office (JAG, prosecutors) advise commanders, but the JAGs do not make the decisions.
 The commanders make the decisions.
 Those decisions are made based on uniquely military considerations.
 For example, in the civilian world, being late for work or acting in a manner that is not considered gentlemanly are not crimes.
 In the military, being late for work is a crime in violation of UCMJ Article 86 (failure to go) and acting in an manner that is not gentlemanly could be a crime in violation of UCMJ Article 133 (conduct unbecoming an officer and gentleman).
 These are just two examples of how conduct in the military can be punished as a “crime,” that would never be considered criminal in the civilian world.

 Within the military justice system, there are a variety of adverse and/or disciplinary actions commanders can use to enforce good order and discipline and promote force readiness.
 These options range from mild to severe, and can not only negatively impact a military member’s career, but can forever impact their civilian futures as well.
-Some of the commander’s adverse action options include counseling, admonition, reprimand (LOR, GOMOR), Article 15 (nonjudicial punishment, NJP, Captain’s Mast, Office Hours), negative performance reports (evaluations), demotion, professional disqualification, administration discharge (“chapter”, separation), and/or court-martial (criminal trials).
+Some of the commander’s adverse action options include counseling, admonition, reprimand (LOR, GOMOR), Article 15 (nonjudicial punishment, NJP, Captain’s Mast, Office Hours), negative performance reports (evaluations), demotion, professional disqualification, administration discharge (“chapter”, separation), and/or the OSTC could pursue a court-martial (military criminal trials).

 Common Military Adverse Actions You May Face